Learn about FOIA

 Sources to Check Before You Submit a FOIA Request

 EPA's national office is located in Washington D.C. and there are ten Regional FOIA offices in major metropolitan areas across the country.
-If you see a record that deals with a specific site and that EPA might possess, you should address your request to the EPA Regional FOIA Office that covers the state in which the site is located.

 You may find that the information that you are seeking is already available on EPA’s website.
 Before making a FOIA request, you should browse EPA's home page and list of topics for information that is already available to the public.
 You may also wish to check records previously released by the agency in response to a FOIA request by searching FOIAonline, EPA's FOIA management and repository system.